histoire-dev/histoire/docs/guide/customization.md

 # Theme customization

 To better match your colors guidelines, you can customize every colors used in the app.
-Note that Histoire uses Tailwind for its UI, so the colors pattern are from Tailwind.
+Note that Histoire uses Tailwind for its UI, so the colors pattern must match the Tailwind pattern.

 ## Use builtin patterns

-Histoire provide some builtin patterns to easily change the color of the app.
+Histoire provides some builtin patterns to easily change the color of the app.

 ```ts
 // histoire.config.ts